Writing An Hadoop MapReduce Program In Python

 Copy local example data to HDFS

-Before we run the actual MapReduce job, we first have to copy the files from our local file system to Hadoop’s HDFS.
+Before we run the actual MapReduce job, we must first copy the files from our local file system to Hadoop’s HDFS.

 Run the MapReduce job